charvijain12/charvijain12/README.md

 ## 🙋‍♀️ About Me

-- 💻 Associate Software Engineer at **EY GDS**
+- 💻 Associate Software Engineer at EY GDS
-- 👀 Passionate about Artificial Intelligence & Machine Learning
+- 👀 Working at the intersection of AI, GenAI & software engineering
-- 🌱 Continuously learning and exploring new technologies
+- ⚙️ LLM-powered apps, RAG architectures, and scalable ML pipelines
-- 🤝 Open to collaborations in AI/ML and software development
+- 🤝 Open to meaningful collaborations
-- 📫 Reach me at: **charvijain2003@gmail.com**
+- 📫 charvijain2003@gmail.com
-- 🚀 Striving to build impactful and innovative solutions
+- 🚀 Focused on production-grade AI

 With a strong interest in AI/ML, I enjoy experimenting with emerging technologies and applying them to solve real-world challenges.